shah-zeb-naveed/data-science-notes/README.md

 - issues (cold start, etc.)
 - caching: cache features instead of predictions if entities are too many. embeddings often cached in key-value store.
 - REST: stateless, supports caching
-- Inference: aggregator service/load balancer. can also route to different model based on query e.g. ml model for ios vs android
+- Inference: aggregator service/load balancer. can also route to different model based on query e.g. ml model for ios vs android. multiple application servers behind load balancer, in case of multi-phase models, manage flow.
+- Scale app server and model services separately
+- each model service as a pod on k8s for autoscaling. kube-proxy enables inter-service communication
+- retrain multiple times per day depending on...
+- common latency target: 200ms (total). # of components might mean 50 ms per service
+- Time-based split avoids data leakage and unbiased estimate.
+More like backtesting.
+Simulate a production system.
+Can give an idea of how frequentyl to re-train
+- Regression (linear/logistic) can obviously be implemented by an MLP
+- Archive older data in cold storage
+- CTR metric is an online/business metric.
+Often 1% so expect negative samples.
+- practically, training data duration can be picked using experimentation.
+- thiink about a parent service which might call the ML service. e.g. a general search service calling ranking service.
+- inverted index or collab filtering-like 1st phase for quick fast retrieval
+- log model output and get inferred (implicit or explicit) froma nother DB.
+Feed back to training data for subseuquent runs.

 # Recommendation System Design
 - Capacity estimates: users/views